Insurance Adverse Action Notices: What They Mean and Your Rights

 Right to Know the Reporting Agency

-The notice must include the name, address, and phone number of the consumer reporting agency that provided the information.
+The notice must include the name, address, and phone number of the consumer reporting agency that provided the information — along with a statement that the agency did not make the decision and cannot explain it.
 This is your starting point for obtaining your report and filing a dispute.

 What the Notice Must Include